3DFin/3DFin_CC_Tutorial/Readme.md

 [TLS dataset used in this tutorial](https://drive.google.com/file/d/1Dexdy0uVf58Nh7TfX1srp9FMJ9HrrxME/view?usp=sharing)

-It is a terrestrial point cloud (TLS) from a pine stand (*Pinus sylvestris*) in a forest in Brandenburg, Germany.
+It is a terrestrial point cloud from a pine stand (*Pinus sylvestris*) in a forest in Brandenburg, Germany.
 This point cloud was collected by Amelie Naderi and Hannes Bluhm of the Freie Universität Berlin with a Riegl vz400i in summer 2022.

 ### Starting 3DFin in CloudCompare